naveeneee48/installation_scripts/sonarqube-installation/README.md

-**1. Steps to Trigger the Script via Webhook
+1. Steps to Trigger the Script via Webhook
 **
 Replace /path/to/repo with the path to your local clone of the repository.
 Ensure the sonar-scanner command works properly on your server. chmod +x /path/to/sonar-scan.sh

-**2. Configure Webhook in Gitea
+2. Configure Webhook in Gitea
-**Log in to your Gitea web interface.
+Log in to your Gitea web interface.

 Add a Webhook: